sig2lead/sig2lead_v1/README.md

 A.  Install R and RStudio

 The latest version of R is required for configuration of Sig2Lead.
-At the time of writing this manual, that was version 4.0.3.
+At the time of writing this README, that was version 4.0.3.
 This version can be downloaded at:
 	http://www.r-project.org/

 Additionally, RStudio is needed and can be downloaded at: